fidelity/selective/CONTRIBUTING.md

 - When adding a new feature, make sure you have relevant test coverage.
 - Any changes to the public API should conform to the current standards, be properly documented, typed, and be intuitive.

+## Documentation Contributions

+- Make sure you follow the standards set by the rest of the repo.
+- Be concise, but do not omit details.
+Verbose documentation is preferred to incomplete documentation.